Stabbath/ProMod/README.txt

 - Fixed some weapon conversion for euros that had some mistakes
 - Dead Center 1 saferoom weapons removed and re-added the 2 previously removed melee
 - Dead Center 1 maproom now has a single pickup shotgun with 8 ammo and no reserve (for witch)
-- Dead Center 1 tank spawn pushed back slightly from 76% to 82% (prevent horde+SI+witch+tank shitstorm)
+- Dead Center 1 tank spawn pushed back slightly from 76% to 82%
 - God frames for hittables, witches, smokers, and jockeys have all been removed
 - God frames for smokers and jockeys adjusted to include 1 second of spit protection
-- All hittables (even baggage carts, logs, and haybales) will always deal 100 damage and never clip players for less
+- All hittables (even baggage carts, logs, and haybales) always deal 100 damage and never clip players
-- All hittables (even baggage carts, logs, and haybales) will always deal 100 damage to incapacitated survivors
+- All hittables (even baggage carts, logs, and haybales) always deal 100 damage to incaped survivors
 - All hittables will now cause 0 self-damage to the tank when hit with them accidentally
 - Reorganized all of the plugin loading cfgs and plugin cvar cfgs to remove clutter, typos, and mistakes:
     Fixed the typo that was supposed to already be fixed to fix the silent jockey plugin... fixception!
-    Added jockey ledge hang plugin to pm2v2/pm3v3 and removed it from pm1v1 Fixed a typo that prevented blocktrolls plugin from loading in hunters3v3 Removed slow health pills (l4dhots) from pm2v2 Re-added missing lines that prevents killing SI with m2 in hunters 1v1-4v4, pm1v1, deadman, and jockeys Added mysteriously missing weapon rules to pm1v1
+    Added jockey ledge hang plugin to pm2v2/pm3v3 and removed it from pm1v1 Fixed a typo that prevented blocktrolls plugin from loading in hunters3v3 Removed slow health pills (l4dhots) from pm2v2 Re-added missing lines that prevents m2 kills in hunters 1v1-4v4, pm1v1, deadman, and jockeys Added mysteriously missing weapon rules to pm1v1
-- Parish finale remixed with a longer map, more openings for SI attacks, and drastically less death charge spots
+- Parish finale remixed: longer map, more opening for SI attacks, and drastically less death charges
 - Parish finale custom distance bonus raised to 600

 2.6